ClosedBusiness

 What activities are funded?

-Designing and delivering a national scholarship program, managing co-design with government, industry and universities, administering scholarship funding, stakeholder engagement, promotional activities, content development, travel, audits, and program governance.
+Co-designing and delivering a national scholarship program, engaging universities and industry stakeholders, administering scholarship funding, promotional activities, content development, travel, audits, and program governance.

 How do I apply for the Boosting the Next Generation of Women in STEM?